-Non-EV Use: The adaptor can also be used to power anything that has a mains (UK 13A, Schuko 16A or CEE/Commando as applicable to the adaptor version) plug on it including ordinary domestic appliances, eg, hoovers, pressure washers, lawn mowers, 12V car battery trickle chargers/maintainers, etc.
+Non-EV Use: The standard adaptors can also be used to power anything that has a mains (UK 13A, Schuko 16A or CEE/Commando as applicable to the adaptor version) plug on it including ordinary domestic appliances, eg, hoovers, pressure washers, lawn mowers, 12V car battery trickle chargers/maintainers, portable mains supplies, etc.

 The standard cable length for all adaptors other than ADP5, 32A CEE version is 2.4m in tuff, flexible, 2.5mm2, H07-RNF (rubber) cable, rated at 23A continuous for all versions except for the ADP5 which uses 6mm2 EV flex, rated at 50A continuous and whose standard length is 1m but is also available in 3m and 5m lengths.
 Note that these current ratings are only included here to indicate that the adaptor cable specification significantly outperforms the current they will be required to carry in operation (see more on this later).